JYang1997/Papers/README.md

 	1. There is no current work on constructing MRC for non-stack policy.
 One way to construct MRC is to simulate fixed number of cache size.
 	2. The problem is simulating to many cache size is waste of resources. simulating not enough cache size result in inaccurate MRC.
 - ** Contributions**
 	1. This work dynamically adjust numbers and size of cache to simulates.
-This work checks adjacent cache size, if  the difference is
+This work checks adjacent cache size, if  the difference is not in the threshold (too small or too large), then the model
 	2. Utilize spatial sampling  to reduce simulation cost.

 ## Caching Theory